 First Vanier College Students Arrive with Supplies

-The first group of Vanier College students – Isabelle, Serena and Katya – are already on site at CCF and helping set up the plots in the field, being engaged in marking their boundaries and preparing the sampling equipment.
+The first group of Vanier College students – Alyssa, Serena and Katya – are already on site at CCF and helping set up the plots in the field, being engaged in marking their boundaries and preparing the sampling equipment.

 Most of the equipment required for scientific monitoring is being provided in-kind by Vanier College and includes, among other items, camera traps for monitoring medium and large mammals day and night, zoom lens cameras for field teams to record animal observations, and a variety of specialized equipment for vegetation sampling.